-- b.
 Dispersal Bed Width-The dispersal bed width (A) is determined by the Linear Loading Rate of certain soil type and depth.
-Linear Loading Rates are shown in Table 13.3a and Figure 13.3d.
-Maximum bed width shall be ten (10) feet. - i.
-Dispersal Bed Width (A) = Linear Loading Rate/ Sand Fill Loading Rate - c.
-Dispersal Bed Length- The length of the infiltration area (the infiltrative surface area of the dispersal bed) is determined by applying the following formula - i.
-Dispersal Bed length (B) =Required Infiltrative Surface Area/Dispersal Bed Width (A)
+Linear Loading Rates are shown in Table 13.3a and Figure 13.3a.
+Maximum bed width shall be 10 feet.

-- d.
-Dispersal Bed Depth (F)-A minimum of six (6) inches of aggregate for residential and nine (9) inches for commercial systems is placed beneath the distribution pipe and two (2) inches of aggregate is placed above the pipe. - i.
+- c.
+Dispersal Bed Length- The length of the infiltration area (the infiltrative surface area of the dispersal bed) is determined by applying the following formula - d.
+Dispersal Bed length (B) equals Required Infiltrative Surface Area divided by Dispersal Bed Width (A)Dispersal Bed Depth (F)-A minimum of 6 inches of aggregate for residential and 9 inches for commercial systems is placed beneath the distribution pipe and 2 inches of aggregate is placed above the pipe. - i.
 Dispersal Bed Grade-The bottom of the dispersal bed must be level. - ii.
-Filter Media Depth-The depth of filter media shall be at least twelve (12) inches under all parts of the dispersal bed. - iii.
+Filter Media Depth-The depth of filter media shall be at least 12 inches under all parts of the dispersal bed. - iii.
 The depth of filter media below the dispersal bed varies with ground slope according to the following formulas - iv.
-Filter media depth below upslope edge of dispersal bed (D) = one (1) foot. - v.
-Filter media depth below downslope edge of dispersal bed (E) = one (1) foot+[% natural slope as a decimal x width of dispersal bed (A)] - e.
+Filter media depth below upslope edge of dispersal bed (D) equals 1 foot. - v.
+Filter media depth below downslope edge of dispersal bed (E) equals 1 foot plus[percentage natural slope as a decimal times the width of dispersal bed (A)]

+- e.
 Filter Media Length and Width-The length and width of the filter media are dependent upon the length and width of the dispersal bed, filter media depth and side slopes of the filter media. - f.
-Side slopes must be no steeper than three-to-one (3:1) (i.e. three (3) feet of run to every one (1) foot of rise). - g.
+Side slopes must be no steeper than 3 to 1 (for example 3 feet of run to every 1 foot of rise). - g.
 The filter media length consists of the end slopes (K) and the dispersal bed length (B). - h.
 The filter media width consists of the upslope width (J), the dispersal bed width (A), and the downslope width (I).
-On sloping sites, the downslope width (I) will be greater than on a level site if a three-to-one (3:1) side slope is maintained.
-Table 13.3b gives the slope correction factor (multiplier) for slopes from zero (0) up to twenty (20) percent with a three-to-one (31) side slope. - i.
-The sand fill shall be level and extend a minimum of twenty-four (24) inches horizontally beyond the dispersal bed on all sides, and then uniformly slope as determined by the mound dimensions.
-On slopes greater than two (2) percent, the twenty-four (24) inch dimension may be reduced to twelve (12) inches on the uphill side of the distribution bed. - j.
+On sloping sites, the downslope width (I) will be greater than on a level site if a 3 to 1 side slope is maintained.
+Table 13.3b gives the slope correction factor (multiplier) for slopes from 0 up to 20 percent with a 3 to 1 side slope. - i.
+The sand fill shall be level and extend a minimum of 24 inches horizontally beyond the dispersal bed on all sides, and then uniformly slope as determined by the mound dimensions.
+On slopes greater than 2 percent, the 24 inch dimension may be reduced to 12 inches on the uphill side of the distribution bed. - j.
 Slope Width and Length of the Mound System - i.
-For sloping sites the downslope width (I) and upslope width (J) are a function of the depth of the sand fill below the respective downhill or uphill side of the dispersal bed, the desired side slope, three-to-one (31), and the slope correction factor.
+For sloping sites the downslope width (I) and upslope width (J) are a function of the depth of the sand fill below the respective downhill or uphill side of the dispersal bed, the desired side slope, 3 to 1, and the slope correction factor.
 See Table 13.3b. - ii.
 For level sites and end slope length (K), no slope correction factor is used. - iii.
-Upslope width (J) = $(D+F)^(3)$ (slope correction factor)

-- iv.
-Downslope width (I) = (E+ F)\(3) (slope correction factor) v.
-End slope length (K) = $\{(D+E)/2 + F\}(3)$
+Upslope width (J) equals (D plus F) times 3 (slope correction factor) - iv.
+Downslope width (I) equals (E plus F) times 3 (slope correction factor) - v.
+End slope length (K) equals {(D plus E) divided by 2 plus F} times 3.